VanOns/laraberg-nova/README.md

 }
 ```

-Call the render method on your model in a template.
+Call the render method on your model in a template:

 ```php
 {!! $model->render() !!}